Lableb-Labs/Struct-AraRAG/readme.md

-# Struct-AraRAG
+# Struct-AraRAG: A Structured Relational and Vector Pipeline for Arabic Aggregative QA

 ## Overview

-This repository contains the implementation and experimental pipeline used in the research paper **[Struct-AraRAG]**.
+This repository contains the implementation and experimental pipeline used in the research paper **[Struct-AraRAG: A Structured Relational and Vector Pipeline for Arabic Aggregative QA]**.
 The system processes an Arabic eBook corpus, stores structured metadata in a PostgreSQL database, generates embeddings for unstructured text, and executes the complete retrieval pipeline.

 ---